-It is typically attributed to the longitudinal-optical (LO) phonon mode and dominated by out-of-plane oscillation components.
-Then, the 3D crystals have two more pronounced modes around 140 and 75 cm-1 that have E_g symmetry.^[25,30] Furthermore, we observe at low temperature a set of four peaks at 18, 29, 40, and 45 cm-1 that we assign to rocking and/or twisting motions in the $[AgBr_6]^{5-}$ and $[BiBr_6]^{3-}$ octahedra, which is in line with ref.
-[30] and the interpretation of the lowest energy modes in lead-halide PSKs.^[45] The low-frequency range of the 1L-BA and 2L-BA samples features a much larger set of peaks with different symmetries that will be discussed in detail later on.
+The dominant phonon mode around 170 cm-1 that is observed in all experimental spectra is isotropic and A{1g} -like.
+It is typically attributed to the LO phonon mode and dominated by out-of-plane oscillation components.
+Then, the 3D crystals have two more pronounced modes around 140 cm-1 and 75 cm-1 that have E_g symmetry.^[25,30] Furthermore, we observe at low temperature a set of four peaks at 18, 29, 40, and 45 cm-1 that we assign to rocking and/or twisting motions in the [AgBr6]5- and [BiBr6]3- octahedra, which is in line with ref ^[30] and the interpretation of the lowest energy modes in lead-halide perovskites^[45].
+The low-frequency range of the 1L-BA and 2L-BA samples features a much larger set of peaks with different symmetries that will be discussed in detail later on.